ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/indexes/using-analyzers.js.markdown

 {PANEL: Disabling tokenization of an index-field}

-* Use the `FieldIndexing.No` indexing behavior option to disable tokenization of a particular index-field.
+* Use the `No` indexing behavior option to disable tokenization of a particular index-field.
   In this case:
     * No analyzer will process the field, and no terms will be generated from its content.
     * The field will not be available for querying.